maccymg/Project-2/README.md

 We then had the problem of randomly positioning the right answer into the four buttons.
 While I worked on this my partner sorted out the logic behind the scoring.
 The idea behind my logic was to randomly select a number between one and four.
 In doing this it would randomly select one of the four different combinations of the position of the right answer in the array.
 Using an if statement with loops and pushing at different orders I manged to achieve this.
 We then dealt with are final problem of having authors of null in the data.
 Using a filter to solve this we made final adjustment as stylistic improvements and made sure are code was in sync with each other

+### Major hurdles and unsolved problems

+Major hurdles included mapping and displaying content through JSX, using state, passing down data to components and the timeframe for this project.

+In terms of unsolved problems, I think that the styling was quite basic due to the time spend on getting everything else working and using a framework for the first time.
+Similarly picking a very simple API in the end was a disadvantage and so there are lots of things I would have done differently given the chance to do it again but it was a very good experience.

 ```jsx
 // Quiz Card JSX